 I LOVE pierogies (or vareniki if you’re Doukhobor).
-However, making homemade vareniki is a full-day chore that involves making the dumplings by hand, then boiling them, before frying them.
+However, making homemade vareniki is a full-day chore that involves forming the dumplings by hand, then boiling them, before frying them.
 I just don’t have time for all of that work whenever I feel like eating the comforting blend of cheese and potatoes.

-Lazy pierogi casserole is another favourite.
 Here’s what you need to know to make your own instant dinner:

 - Prep Time: 30 minutes